 This is because the ClassLoader looks for the resources on the classpath.
 In Maven, the compiled classes and resources are put in the /target/ directory.
 That's why this time, we got a path to a classpath resource.

-Depending on our needs, we can achieve our goal with multiple methods: by using File, Paths, or ClassLoader classes.
+Depending on our needs, we can achieve our goal with multiple methods: File, Paths, or ClassLoader classes.

-As always, you can find all of our examples on our GitHub project!
+As always, all of the examples are available over on our GitHub project!